cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 $ sudo rmmod uio
 ```

-Sometimes you might want to insert a module that you just compiled yourself and have not yet installed into /lib/modules.
-To inert a module by its filename you use the insmod command.
-If you want to use insmod to do what we did with modprobe above you run the following commands:
+Sometimes you might want to insert a module that you just compiled yourself and have not yet installed into `/lib/modules`.
+To inert a module by its filename you use the `insmod` command.
+If you want to use insmod to do what we did with `modprobe` above you run the following commands:

 ```
 $ sudo insmod /lib/modules/$(uname -r)/kernel/drivers/uio/uio.ko
 $ sudo insmod /lib/modules/$(uname -r)/kernel/drivers/net/ethernet/broadcom/cnic.ko
 ```

-If you try to install a module before it's dependencies are loaded insmod will fail with an error.
+If you try to install a module before it's dependencies are loaded `insmod` will fail with an error.

 ### Automatic Module Loading